Over 400 million views Dateline April 1st

 Devon, are more gentle.
 The Blackdown

-area; much of the land is used for dairy
+of the land is used for dairy farming.

-England.
-Here most things English came to birth
+Here most things English came to birth and were

-through a difficult infancey.
-But for one or two
+infancey.
+But for one or two of those

 announce, 'Marnin'to ee all.
 Here be the tidings